GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

-The time-tested approach to controlling windows, [`Window.open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open), is unfortunately unaware of additional screens aspects of this method seem a little archaic, such as its [`windowFeatures`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Parameters:~:text=title.-,windowFeatures) `DOMString` parameter, it has nevertheless served us well over the years.
+The time-tested approach to controlling windows, [`Window.open()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open), is unfortunately unaware of additional screens.
+While some aspects of this API seem a little archaic, such as its [`windowFeatures`](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Parameters:~:text=title.-,windowFeatures) `DOMString` parameter, it has nevertheless served us well over the years.
 To specify a window's [position](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#Position), you can pass the